-FX Choice Limited does not and cannot guarantee the initial capital of the Clients’ portfolio or its value at any time or any money invested in any financial instrument.
+FXChoice does not and cannot guarantee the initial capital of the Clients’ portfolio or its value at any time, or any money invested in any financial instrument.

-The Client should unreservedly acknowledge and accept that, regardless of any information which may be offered by the Company, the value of any investment in Financial Instruments may fluctuate downwards or upwards and it is even probable that the investment may become of no value.
+The Client should unreservedly acknowledge and accept that, regardless of any information which may be offered by the Company, the value of any investment in Financial Instruments may fluctuate and it is even possible that the investment may become of no value.

-The Client should unreservedly acknowledge and accept that he runs a great risk of incurring losses and damages as a result of the purchase and/or sale of any Financial Instrument and accepts and declares that he is willing to undertake this risk.
+The Client should unreservedly acknowledge and accept that they run a great risk of incurring losses and damages as a result of the purchase and/or sale of any Financial Instrument and they accept and declare that they are willing to undertake this risk.

-The Client should not engage in any investment directly or indirectly in Financial Instruments unless he knows and understands the features risks involved for each one of the Financial Instruments.
+The Client should not engage in any investment directly or indirectly in Financial Instruments unless they know and understand the feature risks involved for each Financial Instrument.

-The Client should declare that he has read, comprehends and unreservedly accepts the following:
+The Client should declare that they have read, comprehended and unreservedly accepted the following: